zng-ui/zng/TODO/_current.md

     - In the icon example the view is not centered in the stack because stack align does not work with non-widget nodes.

+# WINDOW_CTRL

+* Refactor into an extension trait.
+    - Is more discoverable as an extension trait, maybe suggested by tooling (rustc, ra)?

 # View-Process

-* Review native dialog in Linux.
-    - Is not modal, app window stops responding.
 * Implement custom event sender.
 * Implement OpenGL example.
     - Overlay and texture image.